1.0 Introduction

 4.0 DKE Best Practices

-• Restrict the exposure of the DKE service to your client machines and Azure AD.
+Restrict the exposure of the DKE service to your client machines and Azure Active Directory (AD).

-• Azure information protection logs in the client machine
+Azure information protection logs on the client machine

 5.0 Key Management Support with DKE

-• Key rotation supported today with Fortanix provided DKE service.
+Key rotation is supported today with Fortanix’s provided DKE service.

-• Once the key is rotated, don’t perform the key delete/destroy operation until documents are relabeled with the rotated key.
+Once the key is rotated, do not perform the key delete or destroy operation until documents are relabeled with the rotated key.

-• Key Created in Fortanix DSM policy must have padding policy with:
+Key Created in Fortanix DSM policy must have a padding policy with:

-• Keys created in Fortanix DSM must have Encrypt, Decrypt, Wrap, Unwrap, and APPMangeable permissions.
+Keys created in Fortanix DSM must have Encrypt, Decrypt, Wrap, Unwrap, and AppManageable permissions.
 It can have EXPORT permission for future migrations.

-• Define Quorum policy on the group to restrict any unwarranted key modifications.
+Define the Quorum approval policy on the group to restrict any unwarranted key modifications.

 6.0 Configure Fortanix DSM